RobToMars/DeepSeek/README.md

 ---

-## Setting Up the Fake OLLAMA Server
+## Setting Up the Fake Ollama Server

 ### Using Docker
-Run the following command from project to build, remove previous container and start the docker container fake OLLAMA server:
+To build and run the docker container, replace `your_api_key_here` with your DeepSeek API key:
 ```bash
 docker build -t fake-ollama-server . && docker run --rm -e API_KEY=your_api_key_here -p 11434:11434 fake-ollama-server
 ```